epfl-ada/ada-2023-project-msosm/README.md

 Additionally, it would be interesting to come up with some clustering method for visualization and further data comprehension.
 In this way, we could observe big clusters of movies representing stereotypical movies(f.e: romantic comedies, war films)or small clusters for films less common.
 The bigger the cluster and the more a point is close to the center of it the less original is a movie.
 Still the method to achieve this is a bit unclear to us.

 ### Movie aging

+For this part we will use the [dataset imdb ratings over time](#imdb_ratings).
+We took the difference between the ratings for one and five years after release.
+This shows which movie became more or less popular over time.
+Then we regressed the difference in ratings over different set of features and by looking at the coefficients we found the features which had greater influence on the aging of the movie.
+The set of features that we used are movie genre ect.

 ## Timeline and organization